781flyingdutchman/background_downloader/README.md

 See `moveToSharedStorage` above for the special handling of `.video` and `.images` destinations on iOS.

-## Permissions and platform version
+## Permissions

-User permissions may be needed to display notifications, to move files to external storage (on Android) and to add images or video to the iOS Photo Library.
+User permissions may be needed to display notifications, to move files to shared storage (on Android) and to add images or video to the iOS Photo Library.
 These permissions should be checked and if needed requested before executing those operations.

 You can use a package like [permission_handler](https://pub.dev/packages/permission_handler), or use the `FileDownloader().permissions` object, which has three methods:
 * `status`: returns a `PermissionsStatus`.
 On Android this is either `granted` or `denied`.
 If you have not asked for permission yet, then Android returns `denied` and iOS returns `.undetermined`. iOS can also return `.partial`